Project-MKAAT/backend-MKAAT/README.md

 Dockerfile and docker-compose.yml: These files are used to run and test the project in a Docker container.
 They allow you to simulate the project’s deployment on a server, such as an AWS EC2 instance.
 Running these files helps ensure that your tools and dependencies work correctly on different machines.

 instances: This directory is the standard location for storing data files that you want to remain on the server.
 For example, SQLite database files can be stored in this directory.
-Files stored in this location will persist after web application restart, everyting outside of instances will be recreated at restart.
+Files stored in this location will persist after a web application restart, everything outside of instances will be recreated at restart.

 static: This directory is the standard location for files that you want to be cached by the web server.
 It is typically used for image files (JPEG, PNG, etc.) or JavaScript files that remain constant during the execution of the web server.

 api: This directory contains code that receives and responds to requests from external servers.
 It serves as the interface between the external world and the logic and code in the rest of the project.

+api/users:  These API's are guarded by @token_required, test these using Postman, first you must authenticate <http://127.0.0.1:8069/api/users/authenticate> using raw body JSON {"uid": "toby", "password": "123toby"} which will obtain a Cookie.
+Then you can use the API <http://127.0.0.1:8069/api/users>

+api/players: These API's are unguarded.
+The GET method can be run in the browser <http://127.0.0.1:8069/api/players/>.
+PUT, POST, DELETE methods are supported and can be tested in POSTMAN.

 model: This directory contains files that implement the backend functionality for many of the files in the api directory.
 For example, there may be files in the model directory that directly interact with the database.

 templates: This directory contains files and subdirectories used to support the home and error pages of the website.

+templates/layouts/base.html:  This is the Jinja2 template that defines the the head and body requirements for all pages within the site.
+This includes navbar.html which provides the menu for the site.

+templates/index.html: This is the home page for the site.
+It extends base.html and shows the usage of bootstrap cards.

+templates/table.html: This is a submenu page and it extends base.html and shows the usage of jQuery data table.

+projects: This directory contains files for setting up routes to static HTML pages.

+projects/project.py:  This Python file sets up routes to render template files.

+projects/templates/bp_projects:  This shows additional Jinja2 formatting such as nested extends and url_for.

 .gitignore: This file specifies elements to be excluded from version control.
 Files are excluded when they are derived and not considered part of the project’s original source.
 In the VSCode Explorer, you may notice some files appearing dimmed, indicating that they are intentionally excluded from version control based on the rules defined in .gitignore.